Sunday, February 18th

 Today, leprosy (also known as Hansen’s Disease) is shattering thousands of lives worldwide.
 Although leprosy is treatable, people who live with the disease are commonly shunned by society in some parts of the world.
 For them, a leprosy diagnosis can be like a death sentence as they face utter rejection and isolation.
 But through your prayers, they can find acceptance and hope in Christ.

-Through GFA’s Leprosy Ministry, Sisters of Compassion and other national missionaries are ministering to leprosy patients, restoring dignity to those whom others have rejected.
+Through GFA’s Leprosy Ministry, Sisters of the Cross and other national missionaries are ministering to leprosy patients, restoring dignity to those whom others have rejected.
 Simple acts of love, such as cooking meals, making customized shoes, providing medication or cleaning wounds, demonstrate how God deeply cares about all His creation—a life-altering message for those who bear the scars of this devastating disease.

 This month, please add GFA’s Leprosy Ministry to your prayer list and lift up those affected with leprosy.